Child walking up Trollers Gil gorge in bright sun with towering rocky cliffs

 Ooh I do love a bit of drama!

-❗ A Little Heads Up: The Gill is a rocky riverbed.
-The river disappears underground and reappears at the bottom, but in times of heavy rain, it will reappear in the Gill and unless you fancy getting wet feet, it will be virtually impassable for kids.
-We have tried…. and failed!
+❗ A Little Heads Up: The Gill is a rocky bed of a beck.
+The beck disappears underground and reappears at the bottom, but in times of heavy rain, it will reappear in the Gill.
+We have managed to navigate the gill when the beck is flowing and would simply say… be prepared for wet feet!
+It’s possible, but if you are with very young explorers on a very wet day, it might be worth a rethink.

 Walk details for Trollers Gill

-Terrain: Rough, easily identifiable paths, the Gill is a rocky riverbed in conditions.
-There is some moderate ascent on this walk.
+Terrain: Rough, easily identifiable paths, the Gill is a rocky riverbed in usual conditions, it floods after heavy rain (see pictures to get an idea of what that looks like!)
+There is some moderate ascent on this walk and there are some parts that are very muddy.

 Parking: Lay-by/ verge side Parking is available on the B6265 and on New Road.
 New Road parking will trim a little length off the route.
+There is also some limited lay-by parking at Skyreholme which can get muddy.
+It’s on the road heading in to Parceval Hall, it is limited and by no accounts should you park on the road as this will prevent access for emergency vehicles.
 When parking have regard for gates and access points to fields.
 Do not obstruct the road, or any farm access points.

 Public Transport: This walk is not easily accessible by public transport.
 There is the Nidderdale Dales Bus 822 that runs during Summer Sundays and Bank Holidays but this stops off at Grimwith Reservoir, which will add more to the walk.